 PV system owners and installers have up to twelve months to report the installation of a new system to the Clean Energy Regulator.
 Historically, 50% of new installations are registered within one month, and 90% of new installations within four months.

 For this reason, the data for the more recent months understates the number of actual installations.
 In the graphs below, an estimate is made, based on historical reporting patterns, to account for the time difference between systems being installed and appearing in the database.

 Between 2001 and 2010 the growth in the market for solar PV was around 15%.
 A period of extremely rapid growth occurred between 2010-2013.
-The number of monthly installations stabilised through 2014 and 2015, and now appears to be trending slightly down in the residential sector, with an increase in the number of larger (commercial and utility-scale) PV systems keeping overall installed capacity high.
+The number of monthly installations stabilised through 2014 and 2015, and now appears to be trending slightly upwards in the residential sector, with an increase in the number of larger (commercial and utility-scale) PV systems keeping overall installed capacity high.

 The following graphs show the rated capacity of solar PV installed in each month.
 The rate of installations has been influenced by changes in the policy mechanisms that have supported this technology.